[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 GOOGLE MAP

-When you arrive at the top of the mountain on Ascargo, you can see the area in front of Oji Station.
-What you can see in the front is the elevated Tohoku, Joetsu, and Hokuriku Shinkansen lines.
-You can see not only the Shinkansen but also the Keihin-Tohoku Line and other trains passing by, so many families come here with their children to watch the trains.
+When you reach the top of the mountain on the Ascargo, you can see the Oji Station area.
+Directly in front of you are the elevated Tohoku, Joetsu, and Hokuriku Shinkansen lines.
+You can look down on not only the Shinkansen but also various other trains, such as the Keihin-Tohoku Line, so it's a popular spot for families to watch the trains

-Asukayama Park is a famous cherry blossom viewing spot in spring.
+Asukayama Park, a famous cherry blossom spot in spring

-Asukayama Park has been known as a cherry blossom viewing spot since the Edo period.
-It began when the 8th Shogun Yoshimune planted cherry blossoms brought from Yoshino in Nara in the Asuka mountains.
-Currently, there are 600 cherry trees, including Someiyoshino and Satozakura.
-In spring, the entire mountain is covered with cherry blossoms, making it a truly spectacular sight.
+Asukayama Park has been known as a famous cherry blossom viewing spot since the Edo period.
+It began when the 8th Shogun, Yoshimune, had cherry trees brought from Yoshino in Nara planted in the Asuka mountains.
+Currently, there are 600 cherry trees, including Somei Yoshino and Satozakura.
+In spring, the entire mountain is covered in cherry blossoms, creating a truly spectacular sight

 INFORMATION